 However, under current regulations, if a student does not report school violence, the teacher cannot arbitrarily force the student to leave.

-The North Jeolla branch of the Korean Teachers Union explained, "Teachers who are sued or accused will have to endure a painful time for at least several months to several years, and even if they are cleared of all charges, their hearts have already been broken.
+The North Jeolla branch of the Korean Teachers Union said, "Teachers who have been sued or accused will have to endure a painful time for at least several months to several years, and even if they are cleared of all charges, it is already too late for them to recover mentally.

 2024/08/27 21:03 KST